WRITERSWORLD Book Production Guide

 WRITERSWORLD aims to be the ‘gold standard’ of the UK

-print-on-demand book publishing industry in the market sector where it operates.
+print-on-demand book publishing industry.
 There is no

 other print-on-demand book publishing company that includes all the following services: